ricokahler/flair/README.md

   <summary>
 click to exapnd

-## Why another CSS-in-JS solution?
+## Why another CSS-in-JS lib (click)?

   </summary>

+Because there's no one lib that checks all the boxes.
+See below for an explanation.

 ### 1. Component-centric semantics for styles

-If you've ever used material-ui or JSS, then you're familiar with this concept.
-In material-ui, you define styles using with `withStyles` or `makeStyles`.
+If you've ever used Material UI or JSS, then you're familiar with this concept.
+In Material UI, you define styles using with `withStyles` or `makeStyles`.
 You pass into those function an object with style classes and it returns something that lets you inject styles into a component.

 e.g.